MinaMalak-cmd/Charts/README.md

 SVG, Canvas, native javascript
 ***
 ## Issues/Enhancements
-+Styles of Bar Chart needs some Enhancements
++ Styles of Bar Chart needs some Enhancements
-+For Pie,and Doughnout charts: add label, having percentage, on each slice +Remove HTML content after each time pressing 'Draw button' +Add Dotted Lines for x&y axes in Bar and Line charts
++ For Pie,and Doughnout charts: add label, having percentage, on each slice
++ Remove HTML content after each time pressing 'Draw button'
++ Add Dotted Lines for x&y axes in Bar and Line charts
 ****